anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

 }
 ```

 An interface must contain at least one method, at most ten methods.
-Additionally, an interface must add a behaviour to the class.
+Additionally, an interface must add a behavior to the class.

 The empty interfaces cannot be used.

 ### Using `class` or `struct`

 While developing an application, only `class` can be used.
-The `struct` keyword is used by framework.
+The `struct` keyword is used by the framework.

 ### Generic Types

-While naming of the generic types, must use `T` prefix and must continue with parameter name that express it.
+While the naming of the generic types, must use the `T` prefix and must continue with the parameter name that expresses it.

 ```csharp
 public abstract class BaseEntity<TEntity>